Ruminations of a Mediocre Translator

 It was therefore a rude shock when the Embassy's Labour Counsellor pulled me aside one day and told me that my translations were like a mixture of good English and Japlish.
 The Counsellor then went through and pointed out all the awkward phrasing in my translations, particularly terminology.
 The article in question was a Japanese report on Australian industrial relations (labour relations).
 The Counsellor jabbed a finger at an expression in my translation and told me, "The English should be 'the path of industrial harmony'".

 I don't remember what the Japanese said nor how I translated it.
 I might have used something like 'the policy of peaceful labour relations'.
 Whatever it was, it was clearly unacceptable to the Labour Counsellor.
 In hindsight, I realise that he wanted the report to reassure Australian readers that the Japanese reporter had got the message.
 In fact, he had probably been instrumental in facilitating the reporter's visit to Australia.
+In those days, Australia's fractious industrial relations record was a source of great concern to Japanese investors.
 To ensure that he was given kudos for a job well done, it was essential that people back home shouldn't have to trip over outlandish translations.

 Although one reason for my poor translation was my tenuous familiarity with Australian jargon, equally important was my ideas about the aims of translation.
 My desire to acquaint the Australian side as far as possible with the connotations of the Japanese was quite at odds with the Counsellor's thinking.